The Alaska Long Trail

 Contact Us with your ideas or questions.
 We would love to hear from you!

 WHY LONG TRAILS FOR ECONOMY?

-$137 Million in increased annual Alaska spending if just 1/2 of out-of-state visitors added "One More Day” to their trip.
+$250 Million in increased annual Alaska spending if out-of-state visitors have reasons to add "One More Day” to their trip.

 $412 Billion: Outdoor recreation is the “Sleeping Giant of The US Economy,” providing 2.2% of the total US GDP, larger than fishing, farming, forestry, utilities, or telecommunications.